AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 We had a double-digit price increase in average ticket price – sorry, not double-digit, almost double-digit price increase in the Carmike circuit in Q3.
 That was encouraging to us.
 In part, that's because our pricing organization, which really I think has been a super star little staff group within AMC, has been driving smarter thinking about how to price our theatres.

 We saw food and beverage levels in the Carmike circuit rise to new highs.
 That, in part, is a result of having installed Coke Freestyle machines in all of the Carmike theatres between March and June of 2017.
 So we go step after step after step.
-We've made a lot of improvements and they all add up.
+We've made a lot of improvements, and they all add up.

 As for online ticketing sales, it's just over 30% of tickets sold currently, and year-over-year that number is up about 20-ish-percent compared to last year.
 But what's more relevant to us is the third-party sites like Fandango and Movie Tickets, they've been around.
 They were in the base case year of 2016 and the current year of 2017.
 If we look at AMC's participation in generating online ticket sales, AMC is now generating more than half of our own ticket sales at our own website, our own smartphone apps.
 And that number is up about 50% year-over-year compared to last year.
 And we think these numbers are going to continue to grow.